izzyste/AI_explainability/face_classification/face_classification/README.md

+## Visualization based Explanations

+The code cna be found in the src folder in run_model.ipynb

 # Face classification and detection.
 Real-time face detection and emotion/gender classification using fer2013/IMDB datasets with a keras CNN model and openCV.
 * IMDB gender classification test accuracy: 96%.